| | | metrics

 between units can be found at a number of web

+sites.
 Energy use within the building is labeled Project Consumption;

 energy generation is labeled Project Generation, each indicated